binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Have full access to the .Net framework
 * Can assemble malicious shell code in memory without AV detection

-Then you just need to get some code run on your targets machine.
-There are many ways to achieve this.
-Off the top of my head:
+You then just need to get some code to run on your target's machine.
+There are many ways to achieve this:

-* Find someone that your target trusts and become (pretext) them, services like LinkedIn are good for this, as that will generally allow you to piece the organisations structure together with freely available OSINT that will not ring any alarm bells.
-It is pretty easy to build a decent replica of the organisations trust structure this way.
-Then you will have implicit trust.
-They will run your code or open your office document
+* Find someone that your target trusts and become (pretext) them, services like LinkedIn are good for this, as that will generally allow you to piece the organisation's structure together with freely available OSINT that will not ring any alarm bells.
+It is pretty easy to build a decent replica of the organisation's trust structure this way.
+Then you will have implicit trust, they will run your code or open your Office document
-* Just befriend your target or someone close enough to your target inside the target organisation, have them run your code once they trust you.
-Then traverse once you have persistence on their machine
+* Just befriend your target, or someone close enough to your target inside the target organisation, have them run your code once they trust you, then traverse once you have persistence on their machine
 * Find someone that usually sends files or links to files via email or similar and spoof the from address as discussed in the People chapter.
 * CD, DVD, USB stick drops, etc.
 * Using existing credentials you obtained by any of the means detailed in the People chapter and maybe logging into Outlook Web Access (OWA) or similar.
 Most people still use the same or similar passwords for multiple accounts.
 You only need one of them from someone on the targets network.

-Metasploit or setoolkit generating office files or pdfs usually trigger AV, but this is much easier to get around with PowerShell.
+Metasploit or the setoolkit generating Office files or PDFs usually trigger AV, but this is much easier to get around with PowerShell.

 Traditionally the payload would have to be saved to the targets file system, but with PowerShell and other scripting languages, the payload can remain in memory, this defeats many AV products along with [HIDS/HIPS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids).
 AV vendors continue to get better at detecting malware that is compiled to native assembly, but they struggle to interpret the intent of scripts, as it is so easy to make changes to the script, but keep the script intent doing the same thing.
 To make matters worse, PowerShell is tightly integrated now with the Windows Operating Systems.

-So what we are doing is making our viruses and payloads look like chameleons or business as usual (BAU), to detection mechanisms.
+What we are ultimately doing is building malware and payloads with chameleon-like characteristics, which look like business as usual (BAU) software, to detection mechanisms.

 #### PowerShell Exploitation via Executable C/- [Psmsf](https://github.com/nixawk/psmsf) {#vps-identify-risks-powershell-exploitation-via-executable-psmsf}
 ![](images/ThreatTags/average-common-average-severe.png)